22 Mar What Child Care Providers Need to Know About Getting the COVID-19 Vaccine

 L.A.
 County is currently vaccinating Phase 1A and Phase 1B, Tier 1.
 Phase 1A includes healthcare workers, staff, and residents at nursing/long-term care facilities.
 Phase 1B includes residents 65 and older, educators and child care providers, emergency services, and food and agriculture workers.

 Who will be eligible?

 Information is constantly being updated, but as of today, those eligible include a wide range of formal and informal childcare providers, including those that are licensed, license-exempt, and unlicensed.
 This can include child care center staff, family child care home providers, “family, friend, and neighbor” providers who receive state subsidy payments, staff members of agencies that provide child care resources and referrals, employees of agencies that funnel state funding to subsidized child care providers and staff from public parks and recreation and youth programs that provide child care.
 The current round of vaccines does not, however, include nannies working in individual family homes.

 Providers will need to bring a picture ID, proof that they live or work in L.A.
 County, and documentation to prove their status as a licensed or license-exempt child care provider.
 Because information on documentation is still evolving, a best practice would be to bring multiple forms of documentation just in case.
 Some examples of documentation include:

-- For center-based early childhood educators (licensed): a copy of State of California license for center; badge; pay stub; letter from employer
+- For center-based early childhood educators (licensed): a copy of the State of California license for the center; badge; pay stub; letter from employer

-- Family child care homes (licensed): a copy of State of California license for center
+- Family child care homes (licensed): a copy of the State of California license for the center

 How to sign up and stay in the loop: